PlunderAcademy/plunderacademy/README.md

 ## Features

-- Structured "Treasure Map" curriculum with wallet-gated access, mission storytelling, module quizzes, and animated progress trackers.
+- Structured "Treasure Map" curriculum with wallet-gated access, mission storytelling, interactive learning elements (quizzes, deploy challenges), and animated progress trackers.
 - MDX powered content library for long-form Zilliqa and Solidity articles that surface in-app cards and landing page highlights.
 - AI Solidity reviewer and chat assistant backed by the `ai` SDK, with configurable system prompts in `src/app/api/**/chat-system-prompt.md` and `reviewer-system-prompt.md`.
 - Achievement and voucher flow that talks to the Plunder Academy API, fetches NFT metadata, and submits proofs to the on-chain training registry.